vishwacsena/composer-managed-lab/00-composer_overview.md

 - Bot framework composer installed.
 Verify by launching Edge browser and navigate to `http://localhost:3000`
 - Bot Framework Emulator installed.
 Verify by launching Bot Framework Emulator.
 - Cognitive Service Language Understanding authoring resource.
-To verify, click on `Environment details` tab in the integrated documentation pane.
-You should see non empty values for `LUIS authoring key 1` and `LUIS authoring key 2`.
+To verify, click on Environment details tab in the integrated documentation pane.
+You should see non empty values for `LUIS authoring key 1` and `LUIS authoring key 2`..

 ## Bot Framework Composer